JobService/job-service/docs/pages/en-us/Filtering.md

 # Filtering

+Filtering can be used to limit the results returned when searching for jobs.
-Jobs can filtered using an RSQL syntax filter that can be passed to the get jobs RestApi call.
+Jobs can filtered using an filter parameter written in RSQL syntax that can be passed to the get jobs RestApi call.
-This filter will allow the request to filter out jobs that do not meet the specified criteria based on the filter.
+This filter will allow the request to filter out jobs that do not meet the specified criteria.
 The RSQL filter syntax specifications can found [here](https://github.com/jirutka/rsql-parser).

 Below is a list of the RSQL operators and what they can be used for.